mikemccracken/bundle-apache-processing-mapreduce/DEV-README.md

 By connecting to the [plugin charm](https://jujucharms.com/apache-hadoop-plugin) via the `hadoop-plugin` subordinate relation, a charm will get access to a pre-configured Apache Hadoop environment, including Java libraries and the `hdfs` command-line utility.
-The `/etc/environment` file on the client unit will have all of the path and configuration variables defined.
+The `/etc/environment` file on the unit will have all of the path and configuration variables defined.

 The details of the interface protocol used by this relation are documented in the DEV-README.md of the [plugin charm](https://jujucharms.com/apache-hadoop-plugin).